-These costs also add up fast—so much that it has been found that Fortune 500 companies lose over $31 billion per year simply by not sharing knowledge across their organizations.
-Therefore, there’s really no scenario where the cost of investing in a knowledge management system outweighs the costs and implications of not sharing organizational knowledge altogether.
+These costs also add up fast—so much that it has been found that Fortune 500 companies lose over $31 billion per year simply by not sharing knowledge across their organisations.
+Therefore, there’s really no scenario where the cost of investing in a knowledge management system outweighs the costs and implications of not sharing organisational knowledge altogether.

 3. Customer experience